-As of March 31, 2010, our pro forma net tangible book value was approximately \$86.3 million, or \$2.13 per share.
-Our pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by 40,439,745, the number of outstanding shares of our Class A and Class B common stock, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 347,704 shares of our Class B common stock to be acquired by certain selling stockholders through option exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering.
-Except for the issuance of, and the payment of approximately \$990,000 to us for, 347,704 shares acquired through option exercises in order to sell them in this offering, our net tangible book value will be unaffected by this offering because this offering is being made solely by the selling stockholders and none of the proceeds will be paid to us.
+As of March 31, 2010, our pro forma net tangible book value was approximately \$86.3 million, or \$2.12 per share.
+Our pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by 40,723,367, the number of outstanding shares of our Class A and Class B common stock, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 631,426 shares of our Class B common stock to be acquired by certain selling stockholders through option or warrant exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering.
+Except for the issuance of, and the payment of approximately \$1.4 million to us for, 631,426 shares acquired through option or warrant exercises in order to sell them in this offering, our net tangible book value will be unaffected by this offering because this offering is being made solely by the selling stockholders and none of the proceeds will be read to the common stock to the amount of the proceeds will be read to the common stock to the self-through option or warrant exercises in order to sell them in this offering, our net tangible book value will be unaffected by this offering because this offering is being made solely by the selling stockholders and none of the proceeds will be

 The initial public offering price of our Class A common stock is substantially higher than the pro forma net tangible book value per share of our Class A common stock immediately after this offering.
-Therefore, if you purchase shares of our Class A common stock in this offering, you will experience immediate and substantial dilution of approximately \$31.37 per share (assuming the Class A common stock is offered at \$33.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus) because the price that you pay will be substantially greater than the pro forma net tangible book value per share of the shares you acquire based on the pro forma net tangible book value per share of our Class A common stock and Class B common stock as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010.
+Therefore, if you purchase shares of our Class A common stock in this offering, you will experience immediate and substantial dilution of approximately \$31.38 per share (assuming the Class A common stock is offered at \$33.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus) because the price that you pay will be substantially greater than the pro forma net tangible book value per share of the shares you acquire based on the pro forma net tangible book value per share of our Class A common stock and Class B common stock as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010.
 A \$1.00 increase or decrease in the assumed initial public offering price of \$33.50 per share would increase or decrease, respectively, the dilution experienced by new investors by \$1.00 per share.